WhatTheDickens/engl340-s24/index.md

 ##### Before class

 - Read *Walden*, "Reading," "Sounds," "Solitude"
-- Read the pages in this module.
+- Read the pages in "Text Encoding."

 ##### In class